Vheissu/aurelia-google-maps/README.md

 <google-map markers.bind="myMarkers"></google-map>
 ```

-This markers variable should be an array of objects with at minimum either both the `latitude` and `longitude` key/value pairs or just the `address` key/value pair:
+This markers variable should be an array of objects with at minimum either both the `latitude` and `longitude` key/value pairs or just the `address` key/value pair.
+Addresses for which geocoding fails get logged to the console as info:

 ``` javascript
 var myMarkers = [